 Special Requirements / Conditions requested by the Client/Client’s Representative regarding the Inspection and Report must be included on the booking form and may not be included in the report if requested verbally.
 Cost of the Report including any requested Special Requirements/Conditions:

 Costs to be as per quote and provided prior to commencement of inspection.

 If you pass this report on to prospective buyers or future owners they are also bound by these terms and conditions.
 The buyer should make all effort to have those potential buyers and future owners understand these terms and conditions.
 All prospective buyers and future buyers are encouraged to do their own due diligence and obtain their own first hand building inspection reports.

 Explanation of Access Restrictions

 - In the report is mentioned obstructions and access restrictions.
 Here is more information.

 Is there furniture in the home?
 Furniture can be and sometimes is used to hide blemishes, faults and more.
 Furniture can be put in the way of timber pest attacks.
 So, furniture is an impediment to good inspection.
 And by furniture we include clothes in robes, cabinets of food, books, children’s toys, and so on.
 None of these inspectors will move.

 Insufficient manholes/crawl space in roof space?
 Few homes have the correct manhole openings.
 Inside a roof space there is not much timber exposed.
 Sarking can hide battens.
 Batts can hide joists.
-And the heating will impede most inspectors these days.
+And the heating units and ducts will impede most inspectors these days.
 A single rat board where an inspector has to back out on his knees is unsafe and does not follow accepted safe practice.
 So those who use these reports need to know that what an inspector sees in a roof is maybe 15% of what is there.
 If he cannot see it he cannot report it.
 An inspector cannot get close to the eaves, cannot get over the ducts, and cannot turn around, let alone stand up.